What is magnet fishing?

 What do you need for magnet fishing?

 Magnet fishing is a highly affordable hobby to take part in.
-All you’ll need to get going is a rope around 10 to 30 metres long, with a thickness ranging between 8mm and 12mm, preferably braided for increased resilience, as well as a fishing or recovery neodymium magnet.
+All you’ll need to get going is a rope around 10 to 30 metres long, with a thickness ranging between 8mm and 12mm, preferably braided for increased resilience, and a fishing or recovery neodymium magnet.

-Other essential items you will need include protective gloves, a collection bucket for retrieved items, a carabiner to secure the rope and prevent losing the magnet in the water, and a thread lock.
+Other essential items you will need include protective gloves, a collection bucket for retrieved items, a carabiner to secure the rope and prevent the magnet from being lost in the water, and a thread lock.

 Magnet fishing pros may also use grappling hooks to extract even larger objects from the water.